 I wanted to go through how to stretch your iliacus muscle.

 Keep reading or watching if you do not know your iliacus and why it is important.

 The hip flexors are often referred to as the iliopsoas, a combination of the iliacus and psoas muscles.
 The psoas muscle originates on the lumbar spine, while the iliacus is a much shorter muscle and originates in the pelvis.
 The iliacus and psoas muscles come together and insert onto the femur (your thigh bone).
 Together, they act as the strongest hip flexors in the body.

 CLICK HERE to watch the YouTube video.

-Give that stretch a go and let me know how it goes or if you have any questions.
+Give that stretch a go, and let me know how it goes or if you have any questions.

-Secondly, if you are watching this on YouTube, head up above and hit subscribe.
-Every couple of days you will receive a video like this, or an interview that I have done with one of my friends, or you will receive a guest a video from one of my friends in the health and fitness world.
+Second, if you watch this on YouTube, head above and hit “Subscribe.”
+Every couple of days, you will receive a video like this, a guest video from one of my friends in the fitness world, or an interview that I have done with one of my friends in the fitness world.

-Lastly, head down below and hit LIKE and leave me a comment or question.
+Third, head down below hit “Like,” and leave me a comment or question.

 Rick Kaselj, MS

 If you want to overcome your tight hip flexors quickly, simply, safely, and effectively, then click here to check out the Unlock Your Hip Flexors program.